Stage 1 Guidance Notes

 The Environmental and Social Benefits: Summarise the benefits.
 Benefits may relate to operational outcomes, environmental/social outcomes, sector benefits.
 Provide as much quantification as possible, making maximum use of normalised measures (e.g. energy per FTE or square metre of floor space) and be consistent in use of units.
 Be sure to highlight distinctive features (e.g. levels of energy and water efficiency saving, success in reducing car usage).
 Summarise the sustainable procurement practices – covering initiatives you used and any obstacles you encountered.
 What procurement practices were put into place as a result of your project?
 Has this resulted in a positive shift in attitude?
 Or in future procurement activities?
 Describe any financial implications as a result of your procurement practices?
 How were circular economy principles used?
 What are your project’s legal requirements versus what you have done over and beyond these standard requirements?
 Judging: This section has a maximum score of 10.

 Project Specific Supporting Materials: If your initiative relates to a visual or a virtual campaign you can include a URL and/or images to illustrate this.
 We will ask judges to view the images/URL, but cannot guarantee all will do so.
-So please ensure any pertinent information is included as text within your application.
+You must ensure any pertinent information is included as text within your application - this is very important.
 If not relevant to your entry, do not include.
 You need to enter the images within the boxes within the application form and not send as separate files. (~See note below on file sizes.)

 Reporting with Influence Category

-For this category we only need your contact details, a web link to your publicly available sustainability report and a short summary.
-We also ask for some marketing text which will be used if you are selected as a Finalist.
-Please ensure you complete the correct application form for this category.
+Use the Reporting with Influence application form.
+For this category we only need your contact details, a web link to your publicly available sustainability report and a short summary as well as a "what it means to win" quote from your VC/Principal.
+We also ask for some marketing text which will be used if you are selected as a finalist.

 Individual Categories - Research with Impact - Student, Sustainability Champion - Staff & Student